scambier/obsidian-omnisearch/README.md

 - Omnisearch is available on [the official Community Plugins repository](https://obsidian.md/plugins?search=Omnisearch).
-- Beta releases can be installed through [BRAT](https://github.com/TfTHacker/obsidian42-brat). **Be advised that those versions can be buggy and break things.** Only install beta versions if you're willing to
+- Beta releases can be installed through [BRAT](https://github.com/TfTHacker/obsidian42-brat). **Be advised that those versions can be buggy and break things.**

 You can check the [CHANGELOG](./CHANGELOG.md) for more information on the different versions.